magento/architecture/design-documents/service-isolation/inter-service-communication.md

 [here](invoker.md).

 #### Gateway
-For actually delivering remote service requests RESTful API will be used - it's an established way to execute requested methods and to serialize arguments and return values.
+For actually delivering remote service requests RESTful API will be used - it's an established way to execute requested class' methods and to serialize arguments and return values.
+Existing web API gateway will be used as an RPC to save time on developing new gateway - there is no need to preserve RESTful principles (like using certain HTTP methods for certain types of operations) for inter-service communications since requests will be generated automatically and no human developer will be working with inter APIs explicitly.

 For sending HTTP requests [Guzzle](https://github.com/guzzle/guzzle) library will be used - it's a stable and well supported library which is capable of sending concurrent requests and allows wide customization.
 Guzzle will be configured to use cUrl (cUrl multi) as a backend.
 When asynchronous requests are sent via Guzzle it returns a promise which can easily be converted to Magento's promise.